Alimotu Pelewura: Price control

 During World War II, inflation rose in Lagos as a result of food scarcity.
 In 1941, to control the wartime economy, the government enacted a flexible price control policy on certain food produce that will be reviewed periodically.
-Due to widespread opposition and non adherence to the policy, the government made plans to control the sale of food produce through multinationals.
-The market women led by Pelewura objected to the policy stating that it will deprive women of needed income.
-However, the colonial government was adamant on keeping the price regulation of produce.
+Due to widespread opposition and non adherence to the policy, the government made plans to control the sale of produce through multinationals.
+The market women led by Pelewura objected to the policy stating that it would deprive women of needed income.
+However, the colonial government was adamant on keeping the price regulation in place.
 The situation led to conflicts between LMWA and the colonial government.

 Pelewura died in 1951.
-She was succeeded by one of her followers, Chief Abibatu Mogaji.
+She was succeeded by Abibatu Mogaji.

 Legacy

 Pelewura was depicted in the 2019 biopic, The Herbert Macaulay Affair.